-- A a four person, two bedroom household generally needs at least a 1000 gallon tank.
+- A four-person, two-bedroom household generally needs at least a 1000-gallon tank.

-- More than 4 billion gallons of wastewater is dispersed below the ground surface every day, according to data from the Environmental Protection Agency (EPA).
+- More than 4 billion gallons of wastewater are dispersed below the ground surface every day, according to data from the Environmental Protection Agency (EPA).

 Septic systems require regular maintenance in order to keep them functioning properly.
 Making the decision to work with a septic service eliminates the chance that you will need to be out in the cold and weather yourself fixing a problem.